Abortion in Minnesota: Hodgson v. Minnesota

 The 1990 US Supreme Court case Hodgson v.
 Minnesota said that parental consent can cause danger for minors seeking abortions if physical, emotional or sexual abuse is already present.
 The case concerned a Minnesota law that required notifying both parents of a minor before she could undergo an abortion; it also contained a judicial bypass provision designed to take effect only if a court found it necessary.
 Dr. Jane Hodgson, a Minneapolis gynecologist, challenged the law.
 The Eighth Circuit had ruled that the law would have been unconstitutional without a judicial bypass option.
 While Justice Stevens delivered a majority opinion for one of the holdings, there were five votes for each of two holdings, with Justice O'Connor proving as the decisive vote for each.
 Justices Stevens, Brennan, Marshall, Blackmun and O'Connor formed a majority holding that the two-parent notice requirement by itself was unconstitutional.
 Justice O'Connor believed that the two-parent requirement entailed risk to a pregnant teenager; she also argued that the rule failed to meet even the lowest standard of judicial review, a rationality standard.
 She joined the Court's more conservative Justices (Chief Justice Rehnquist and Justices White, Scalia and Kennedy), to form a majority for the law being valid with the judicial bypass; Justice Kennedy had pointed out the usefulness of the bypass procedure, as judges granted all but a handful of requests to authorize abortions without parental notice.

 Doe v.
 Gomez

 In 1995, the Minnesota Supreme Court ruled in Doe v.
 Gomez that the Minnesota Constitution conferred a right to an abortion and public funding for an abortion.
 A 2022 ruling by a state district court in Doe v.
 Minnesota decided that certain regulations on abortion were also unconstitutional.

 Clinic history

 Between 1982 and 1992, the number of abortion clinics in the state decreased by six, going from twenty in 1982 to fourteen in 1992.
 In 2014, there were six abortion clinics in the state.
 In 2014, 95% of the counties in the state did not have an abortion clinic.
 That year, 59% of women in the state aged 15–44 lived in a county without an abortion clinic.

+In 2025, Planned Parenthood North Central States announced they would close eight clinics, four in Minnesota and four in Iowa, due to federal funding cuts.